jasonnicholson/glmnet_matlab/README.md

 # License
 GPL-2
 The Glmnet in Matlab is GPL-2 so this must be GPL-2.
-The main features of GPL-2 listed below.
-See `LICENSE.txt` for the exact binding GPL-2 license.
+The main features of GPL-2 are listed below.
+See `LICENSE.txt` for the exact GPL-2 license.
 - copy and distribute the program’s unmodified source code (Section 1)
 - modify the program’s source code and distribute the modified source (Section 2)
 - distribute compiled versions of the program, both modified and unmodified (Section 3) provided that: